abpframework/abp/docs/en/UI/Angular/Abp-Window-Service.md

-# File Utils Service
+# Abp Window Service

+## Download Blob as File
-FileUtilsService is an Angular service designed to provide utility methods related to file operations.
+AbpWindowService is an Angular service designed to provide utility methods related to window operations.
 The service has a `downloadBlob` function, which is used for downloading blobs as files within the context of a web application.

 ## Usage